-As demonstrated above, relocation issues can become very involved, and it is always advisable in such a sensitive matter to hire a qualified attorney to make sure your interests are competently represented.
-Christy L. Hertz is a Florida family law attorney with over 22 years experience.
+As demonstrated above, relocation issues can become very involved.
+It is always advisable in such a sensitive matter to hire a qualified attorney to make sure your interests are competently represented.
+Christy L. Hertz is a Florida family law attorney with over 30 years of experience.
 She can help either relocating or non-relocating parents or parties with a relocation matter, whether it is drawing up an agreement, filing a relocation petition, or objecting to a relocation petition.

 If you need help with a relocation issue, contact Hertz • Sager, using the online form on this site, or by calling her directly at 305.444.3323.